lucsanto/Algorithm_training/README.md

 Given an integer array, the goal is to find all unique triplets where the sum of the three numbers is equal to zero.
 The expected output is a list of triplets, without duplicate combinations.
 For example, for `nums = [-1,0,1,2,-1,-4]`, valid output would be `[[-1,-1,2],[-1,0,1]]`.

 ---

+## 16.

+---

+## 17. Letter Combinations of a Phone Number

+Given a string containing digits from `2` to `9`, the goal is to return all possible letter combinations that the number could represent based on the classic telephone keypad mapping.
+The expected output is a list of strings containing every possible combination.
+For example, for `digits = "23"`, valid output would be `["ad","ae","af","bd","be","bf","cd","ce","cf"]`.

+---

+---